(New tips are continually added to these pages. Check back in a few months' time for more)

 First, square the waveform.
 Then integrate the squared waveform to find the area under the graph.
 Next divide the integral by the period to find the mean.
 Finally, root the mean to get Vrms.

-Method 2 (What I call the Ice Cream Method.
-Yum!
-Yum!)
+Method 2 (Cut-And-Paste Method or what I call the Ice Cream Method)

 Let's use the normal sinusoidal waveform as our example (refer to animations below).

-Step 1: Draw the original sinusoidal graph V = Vo sin wt (the Red one)
+Step 1: Draw the original sinusoidal graph V = V0 sin wt (the Red one).

-Step 2: Square this graph to get V2 = Vo2 sin2 w t (the Green one)
+Step 2: Square this graph to get V2 = V02 sin2 w t (the Green one).

-Step 5: The blue line is the mean of the squared graph (if you don't believe, you can try to put some green ice cream with the same shape and melt them, see if the water level is half the height of the peak of the ice creams).
-In our example, the height of the ice cream is Vo2 so half the height (the mean) is Vo2/2
+Step 5: The blue line is the mean of the squared graph.
+In our example, the height of the ice cream is V02 so half the height (the mean) is V02/2.

 You can try with other waveforms, eg. full wave rectified, half wave rectified, triangular, square, or saw-tooth waves.